Teenager, mother dead after both were found shot inside home Saturday

 HAMMOND - A teenager and her mother are both dead after being found shot in their home off Old Baton Rouge Highway early Saturday morning.

-Tangipahoa Parish Sheriff's deputies said the two victims were found after a 911 call at 2:30 a.m.
-The department did not elaborate on who may have shot the mother and daughter, though seemed to insinuate someone shot the victims and escaped.
+Tangipahoa Parish Sheriff's deputies said the two victims were found by a family member who came to the home and then called 911 at 2:30 a.m.

+The department did not elaborate on who may have shot the mother and daughter, but said it was not a murder-suicide.

 Brandy Smith, 37, and Raven Smith, 17, were killed, deputies said Saturday.